dohooo/react-native-reanimated-carousel/docs/custom-animation.md

 ## Custom Animation

-After some hard work, we finally implemented custom animations in the v2 version, here are a few examples for you
+After some effort, we finally implemented custom animation in v2, now we just need to implement a callback function of type `TAnimationStyle` and pass it to the `customAnimation` property of `Carousel`.

+Here are a few examples for you.

 ### Parallax